-Dr Stephen Wittkopf is an Architect and Professor with the Lucerne University of Applied Sciences and Arts in Switzerland (HSLU), where he leads the Competence Center for Envelopes & Solar Energy at the School of Engineering and Architecture.
+Dr Stephen Wittkopf is an Architect and Professor with the Lucerne University of Applied Sciences and Arts in Switzerland (HSLU).
+As Vice-Dean, he leads the Department of Building and Construction as well as the Continuing and Executive Education.

 He envisages future Architecture to be both appealing and energy efficient, which appears to be oxymoron today.
 Its solar active skins will naturally be energetically active and architecturally appealing to create indoor and outdoor spaces of high visual comfort.
 His mission is therefore to develop technologies, methods and demonstrators in the area of daylighting and building integrated photovoltaics with an international and multidisciplinary research team looking at regional and international markets.

 His research track record in this area includes the realization of plus-energy office buildings, setting-up of ISO certified research and service facilities, filing of patents, publications in leading international refereed journals, memberships in international scientific organizations, international research awards and the aquisition of major funding from industry and public grants.

 From 2001 to April 2012, Dr Wittkopf was with the National University of Singapore (NUS), jointly appointed as Associate Professor at the Department of Architecture and Director at the Solar Energy Research Institute of Singapore (SERIS), founding and leading the cluster on Solar and Energy Efficient Buildings.

 Dr Wittkopf obtained a Master of Architecture (Diplom Ingenieur) in 1994 from RWTH Aachen in Germany, a Post Graduate Diploma in 1997 from the Swiss Federal Institute of Technology in Zurich (ETH) and a Doctorate Degree in 2001 from Darmstadt University of Technlogy (TUD, Germany).